microsoft/playwright/docs/src/selectors.md

 Vue selectors are experimental and prefixed with `_`.
 The functionality might change in future.
 :::

-Vue selectors allow selecting elements by its component name and property values.
+Vue selectors allow selecting elements by their component name and property values.
 The syntax is very similar to [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) and supports all attribute selector operators.

-In vue selectors, component names are transcribed with **kebab-case**.
+In Vue selectors, component names are transcribed with **kebab-case**.

 Selector examples: